JustindHolderman/prework-study-guide/README.md

 # <Prework Study Guide Webpage>

 ## Description
-This is a webpage created to help learn the basics of HTML, CSS, JavaScript, and Git(Hub).
+This is a webpage created to help learn the basics of HTML, CSS, JavaScript, and Git(Hub/Bash).
 I used all of the aforementioned programs and languages to have a repository of notes on my learning.

 ## Table of Contents (Optional)